The most important email communication skills are writing clear messages, structuring emails so they are easy to scan, and replying at the right time.

 For instance, you can write: “Please see attached budget.”
 The file name can be “Budget_2025_Q3.xlsx”.
 Proper file labeling reflects your email writing professionalism.

 Before hitting “send,” always review your entire message.
 Check for grammatical errors, spelling mistakes, and tone consistency.
 A poorly written email full of errors can reflect poorly on your competence.
-Proofreading is a critical part of maintaining high standards in professional email etiquette.
+Proofreading is a critical part of maintaining high standards in professional email etiquette and one of the key email communication skills.

 Effective email communication skills include knowing how to format your content for maximum readability.
 Use short paragraphs, headings, bullet points, and bold text to help your reader digest important messages quickly.
 With proper formatting, you can highlight key points and avoid the confusion that dense blocks of text can cause.